 Recent studies have shown there is no evidence that mRNA-based COVID-19 vaccines (such as the Pfizer vaccine) have an impact on pregnancy or fertility.
 A

 study of over 35,000 pregnant people in the US who received an mRNA vaccine showed that side effects after vaccination are similar to those experienced by non-pregnant people.
 The chances of serious events like miscarriage or placental abnormalities are similar for both vaccinated and unvaccinated people.
 This is not surprising, as there is no reason to suspect that any of the COVID-19 vaccines should have a negative effect on fertility or pregnancy outcomes.
+Studies have also demonstrated that the mRNA COVID-19 vaccines are really effective at reducing COVID-19 harm in pregnan cy.

 Large studies on other vaccines have consistently reported

 no impact on fertility.
 In fact, there is strong evidence that vaccination in pregnancy protects against infection, and may even reduce incidence of stillbirth.
+Additionally, studies on both humans and animals on the Pfizer and Moderna COVID-19 vaccines have not s hown any negative impacts on fertility or pregnancy.

 People trying to become pregnant do not need to delay vaccination for COVID-19 or avoid becoming pregnant after vaccination.